It’s based on the Target Focus Training (TFT) live training program created and developed in the US over the past twenty years.

 Similarly, every adult can learn how to survive unavoidable violence.
-While we build safeguards through awareness, education and equitable laws, they are only effective among the sane and socialised.
-There are individuals who are mentally ill, substance-addicted, or just plain damaged, and sometimes all three at once, who are unwilling or unable to behave in a sane and socialised way.
+While we build safeguards through awareness, education and equitable laws, they are only effective among the sane, socialised and sensible.
+There are individuals who are mentally ill, substance-addicted, or just plain damaged, and sometimes all three at once, who are unwilling or unable to behave in a way that respects the physical safety of others.

-Of course we can’t teach you to be an elite swimmer in a single weekend, what we can teach you is how to save your own life if you’re ever in deep water.
+Of course we can’t teach you to be an elite swimmer in a single day, what we can teach you is how to save your own life if you’re ever in deep water.

 What makes this different?

 SAVE the Day starts where conventional self-defence ends.